 In Roman times, the forum was the principal area to govern the town or city.
 In Ostia, the structures partly remain and you can feel the importance of the Forum in Ostia.

 You can see the Capitolium, the temple for the main 3 Roman gods (Jupiter, Juno and Minerva) and her surrounding pillars.
 Opposite you can find a smaller temple, erected for Rome and Augustus.

-Unfortunately, the Curia, where the city council would meet and the Basilica are damaged and only a few remains.
+Unfortunately, the Curia, where the city council would meet and the Basilica are damaged, and only a few remain.

 Warehouses in Ostia

 Ostia is a huge site and you can easily spend several hours exploring all the sights and structures.
-For me, this isn’t so interested.
+For me, this isn’t so interesting.
 In the end, they all start to look alike and you get lost in the maze of streets.